iag-geo/concord/README.md

 # Concord

 An easy-to-use dataset for converting data between Australian census and administrative boundaries.

-Its purpose is to allow you to merge data that's based on different boundaries, into a single dataset or report.
+It allows you to merge data that's based on different boundaries into a single dataset or report.

 **Important:** only works with data related to residents, citizens & consumers.
 Industrial, commercial & special use areas are deliberately ignored in the analysis.